Jordi-Manuello/CBMAT/README.md

 'filter_by_tissue' allows to specify a tissue of interest and to retain in each experiment only foci located in it.
 The tissue is specified as a 2x2x2 mm .nii binary mask in Talairach standard space through the argument 'ROI'.

+'prepare_MACM' allows to prepare data to run Meta-Analytic Connectivity Modeling (MACM).
+In doing so, experiments are retained only if they report at least one coordinate of effect in a given region of interest specified as user defined as a 2x2x2 mm .nii mask in Talairach standard space through the argument 'ROI'.

+'create_LOEO' allows to prepare data to run a Leave One Experiment Out validation.
+Given an original dataset of n experiments it generates n subset with n-1 experiments each.
+If the argument 'add' is set to 1 the procedure becomes incremental, so to exclude one more experiment at each iteration.

+'create_subsets' allows to prepare data to run a sub-sample validation.
+The argument 'ns' sets the number of sub-samples to be created, while the argument 'nexp' specifies the size of each sub-sample.
+Finaly, the argument 'rep' controls replacement.
+Different combinations of these parameters allows to prepare data for either a split-half analysis or a boot-strap analysis.

+'dataset_hist' allows to visualize the distributions of the sample size and year of pubblication of the experiments included.
+The number of bins to be shown in the histogram of sample sizes can be controlled through the argument 'sbins'.
+Both the average sample size and the median year of publication are also computed and shown over the histograms.